-No summer barbecue is complete without potato salad.
+No summer barbecue or group picnic is complete without potato salad.
 It’s simply a MUST have when you are grilling.
-There are so many different types of potato salad.
-Do you have a favorite?
+There are so many different versions out there.
+There’s the potato salad recipe with egg, potato salad with mayo or mustard, German potato salad, loaded potato salad, Russian potato salad with beets, etc… Do you have a favorite?

 For special occasions, Mom would top her potato salad with a layer of added mayonnaise and then make a design with vegetables.
 One of my favorites is a floral pattern with sliced bell peppers and carrots to create flowers and stems.To create the design (pictured above), slice 1/2 a bell pepper horizontally for rings (flowers) and slice the remaining 1/2 vertically for straighter slices (stems).
 It’s a nice touch, but my hubby doesn’t like the added mayo so I only do it occasionally.
 You can choose to add it or not.